gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 An Android application is assembled in to multiple _build types_, such as 'debug' or 'release'.

+## Build a library for multiple Scala or Groovy runtimes

+A library is compiled and published for multiple Scala or Groovy runtimes.

 # Implementation plan

 The implementation plan involves introducing some new model elements: